The Resilience of Plants

 Here’s a young lavender ‘Ellagance Purple’ seedling, with surprisingly long roots.
 Native to the Mediterranean region, where it’s hot and dry much of the year, lavender must quickly grow deep roots to find water in order to survive challenging conditions.
 Seeds germinate with seasonal rains and later search for dampness held lower in the soil.

-Lavender has silvery trichomes, as the air plants do (described below), to trap humidity near the leaf surface and to reflect the sun’s harsh glare.
+Lavender has silvery trichomes, as do many succulents and air plants (described below).
+These epidermal outgrowths trap humidity near the leaf surface (in the “boundary layer”) and reflect the sun’s harsh glare.

 Another Surprise Seedling